Isla Salas y Gómez: Name

 The current name, Salas y Gómez, is derived from the name of Spaniards José Salas Valdés and José Manuel Gómez, who made the first detailed description of the island, following a visit beginning 18 October 1805.
-The island is sometimes also referred to as Isla Sala y Gómez, with "Sala" being a misunderstanding of Salas.
+The island is sometimes also referred to as "Isla Sala y Gómez", with "Sala" being a misunderstanding of Salas.

 Human visitation

 Although there is no evidence that the island has ever been permanently inhabited, Easter Islanders were certainly aware of its existence, as indicated by the pre-European name of the island.
 Tradition says that the island was occasionally visited to collect fledglings and eggs.
 The island was said to have been difficult to land upon, because the gods Make-make and Huau protected the seabirds from those who ate their eggs and offspring.
 Because of these historical connections to Easter Island, Salas y Gómez might be considered part of Polynesia; if so its location would make it the easternmost landmass of Polynesia.
-(That title is usually awarded to Easter Island, 391 km further west.)

 The first European to sight the island was José Salas Valdés, a Spanish sailor, on 23 August 1793.
 It was later explored by another Spaniard José Manuel Gómez and owes its name to these two navigators.
 Between then and 1917, visits are recorded in at least 1805, 1806, 1817, 1825, 1875, and 1917.